-Pay attention to the child’s interests
+Pay attention to the child’s interests.

-When you enlist your child for an ABA therapy session, therapists analyze the child’s behavior, emotion, and other covert activities closely to understand what works best for him/her.
+When you enlist your child for an ABA therapy session, therapists closely analyze the child’s behavior, emotion, and other covert activities to understand what works best for them.
 They take each child’s behavior in an environment into consideration to understand the triggers and resulting consequences.
 They also analyze a child’s behavior for some hidden skills to develop a treatment plan by keeping the child’s parents in the loop.
 Some institutions, like the school, can also be made aware of the child’s knack for certain activities.

 Exposure and experience

-Be it a musical production or a piece of art, when you expose your autistic child to such art forms, it also encourages them to have their own interpretations.
+Be it a musical production or a piece of art, when you expose your autistic child to such art forms, it also encourages them to have their interpretations.
 This promotes their thinking capability without assistance.
 They can see films and artworks in a new light.
-ABA therapists can also help parents realize the strengths of their autistic children and teach them ways to identify their child’s niche and encourage interpretations.
+ABA therapists can also help parents realize the strengths of their autistic children and teach them ways to identify their child’s niche, and encourage interpretations.